dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 ## EOL version support

 All dbt Core versions with an end-of-life (EOL) support level will no longer receive bug fixes.
-We have been backporting certain changes to the 1.0.latest and 1.1.latest branches of dbt-core, so that we can continue running automated tests, while those versions continue to be available in dbt Cloud.

 We recommend upgrading to a newer version in [dbt Cloud](/docs/dbt-versions/upgrade-core-in-cloud) or [dbt Core](/docs/core/installation#upgrading-dbt-core) to continue receiving bug fix support.